michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0071.md

 ### Definition
 - n: understanding and entering into another's feelings
 ### Family
-empathy: empathetic, empathies, empathise, empathize+;empathetic: empathetically;empathize: empathized, empathizes, empathizing
+- empathy: empathetic, empathies, empathise, empathize+
+- empathetic: empathetically
+- empathize: empathized, empathizes, empathizing
 ### Examples
 - The magazine article did an excellent job of presenting the complex issue of “mass shooter preparedness training” with empathy, intelligence and a lack of judgment.
 - One thing that seems to be common in people with Down’s syndrome is a high level of emotional intelligence and incredible empathy.